-- Discounts rate are determined using a capital asset pricing model to calculate a pre-tax rate that reflects current market assessments of the time value of money and the risk specific to the asset. - Risk adjustments specific to the counter parties (including assumptions about credit default rates) are derived from credit risk grading determined by the Company's internal credit management group. - Volatility used for option pricing model is based on historical volatility of comparable companies. - Contingent consideration estimated based on expected cash outflows arising from the forecasted sales and the entities; knowledge of the business and how the current economic environment is likely to impact it.
+- Discounts rate are determined using a pre-tax rate that reflects current market assessments of the time value of money and the risk specific to the asset. - Risk adjustments specific to the counter parties (including assumptions about credit default rates) are derived from credit risk grading determined by the Company's internal credit management group. - Volatility used for option pricing model is based on historical volatility of comparable companies. - Contingent consideration estimated based on expected cash outflows arising from the forecasted sales and the entities; knowledge of the business and how the current economic environment is likely to impact it.